yarml/HeliumOS/README.md

 If by any chance you are interested in this project, you are free to study, fork, modify, and open a pull request.
 Any type of work is welcome, be it bug fixes(there exist many!), new features, or documentation.

-# Contact
-You can contact me in case you want more details about the project, or just wanna chat about anything.

-- Discord: y_arml
-- Email: youssefharmal@gmail.com

 # Source directory structure
 ## [buildsys/]